When is Bastille Day: French Independence day?

-If the 14th of July falls on a Thursday than the French sometimes take the following Friday off which is called “Faire le pont” which literally means “Make a bridge” but idiomatically speaking means to take a 4 day weekend.
+If the 14th of July falls on a Thursday than the French sometimes take the following Friday off which is called “Faire le pont” which means “Make a bridge” but idiomatically speaking means to take a four day weekend.
 This is true of most bank holidays in France.

 Don’t say happy 14th of July or happy Bastille day

 Where Americans say happy 4th, the French would never say happy Bastille day or happy 14th of July.
 It just sounds weird to French ears.

 Americans tend to have flags everywhere on the fourth of July, but in France, it’s just not the case.
 You’ll see French flags as part of the annual 14th of July military parade, but in general, your average French person would never stand around waving a French flag.

 Nor would a French person hang a French flag outside their house for Bastille day or any other day of the year.

 And French people don’t wear hats or buy clothing or plates decorated like the French flag.